 In part one, we’re going to show you how to create digital marketing goals.
 Setting specific goals helps to narrow focus on the strategies that you will use to achieve your goals.
 Once strategies have been identified your next step is to develop a digital marketing plan.
 This is your action plan at a tactical level outlining every step you’ll take to achieve your marketing strategies.
 Finally, we’ll talk about how to properly manage the project work to ensure your team is getting the job done.

 By the end of this course, you will gain the skills and knowledge you need to begin building your brand, expanding your audience reach, and generating more revenues online.
 But first, let’s learn more about what digital marketing is and why it’s important in 2018.

-An Introduction To Digital Marketing
+How To Get Started In Digital Marketing

 Digital marketing is any online channel used to market a good or service.
 Social media, online advertising, email marketing, content marketing, and search engine optimization are some of the strategies marketers leverage.

 These strategies can be organized into the following categories: